 Cheryl A.K.
-Fraine joined PMKC in December 2015.
-She represents clients addressing construction, business, real estate, and community association governance disputes.
+Fraine joined PMK in December 2015.
+She represents clients encountering construction, business, real estate, and community association governance disputes.
 She is a member of the Hawaii State Bar Association.

-She earned her J.D.
-Degree from the William S. Richardson School of Law at the University of Hawaii at Manoa, where she graduated summa cum laude and was a writer and technical editor for the Law Review.
-She graduated from the University with Bachelor’s Degrees in English and Economics, earning numerous honors for her academic achievements.
+Cheryl earned her J.D. degree from the William S. Richardson School of Law at the University of Hawaii at Manoa, where she graduated summa cum laude and was a writer and technical editor at the Law Review.
+She graduated from the university with bachelor’s degrees in English and economics, earning numerous honors for her academic achievements.

-She has also served as a tutor at the University’s Learning Assistance Center and as a judicial clerk volunteer with Judge Sakamoto.
-A dance, opera and theater enthusiast, Fraine volunteers at Diamond Head Theatre.
+She has also served as a tutor at the university’s Learning Assistance Center and as a judicial clerk volunteer with Judge Sakamoto.
+A dance, opera and theater enthusiast, she volunteers at Diamond Head Theatre.
 She is fluent in German and Swiss, and attended Sacred Hearts Academy on Oahu.

-Fraine is an attorney with PMKC’s litigation section, which serves clients on Oahu and the neighbor islands.
+Cheryl is an attorney with PMK’s litigation section, which serves clients on Oahu and the neighbor islands.